ChatImproVR/The-Book/src/for_engine_developers.md

 # Engine development
-The current implementation of ChatImproVR's engine is `iteration0`.
+The current implementation of ChatImproVR's engine is `chatimprovr`.
 It's assumed that you've read the previous sections, and understand how to write plugins for ChatImproVR.

 ChatImproVR is split into a few different parts.
 The **Engine** is the core of a ChatImproVR **Host**.
 It is responsible for managing the ECS, facilitating pub/sub messaging, and loading plugin code.
 The engine contains no code responsible for interacting with the outside world; it has no networking cabablity nor does it render scenes or take user input.
 That is the responsibility of the rest of the **Host**'s code.